-AirCleaner® accepts either Bi-Level or Tri-Level analog reference.
-SD video signals can only be locked to a Bi-Level external reference signal (or to the video input or free run).
-HD video signals can be locked to either Tri-Level or Bi-Level reference, as long as the frame rate of the video and the reference signal are matched.
+AirCleaner® accepts Tri-Level analog reference.
+Video formats can be locked to reference as long as the frame rate of the video and the reference signal are matched.

 The reference signal will lock both the PGM OUT and TAP OUT together in time with the reference signal.
-The reference input is internally terminated (no loop-thru).
+The reference input is non-terminating with loop-though.